 How do I submit my scores?

-If you choose to submit GRE scores, scores must be self-reported in the online application and the official report of your test scores must also be sent directly to the UO code: 4846.
+Scores must be self-reported in the online application and the official report of your test scores must also be sent directly to the UO code: 4846.

 Converting Documents to PDF